pydantic/logfire/docs/why-logfire/sql.md

 # Structured Data and SQL :abacus: {#sql}

-Query your data with pure, canonical Postgres SQL — all the control and (for many) nothing new to learn.
+Query your data with pure, canonical PostgreSQL — all the control and (for many) nothing new to learn.
 We even provide direct access to the underlying Postgres database, which means that you can query Logfire using any Postgres-compatible tools you like.

 This includes BI tools and dashboard-building platforms like